tilt-dev/tilt/docs/install.md

 Next Steps
 ----------

 You're ready to start using Tilt!
-Try it out with [an example project](first_example.html).
+Try our [Tutorial](tutorial.html) to setup your project in 15 minutes.